asavinov/bistro/core/README.md

 *Rolling* columns are intended for rolling aggregation.
 Similar to accumulate columns, rolling columns also incrementally update the aggregate for each record belonging to the group.
 The difference is how groups are defined:

+* Facts and groups are stored in one table while conventional aggregation uses two tables with facts and groups (and hence a link column is needed).
-* Groups in rolling aggregation can overlap, that is, one element can belong to many groups and hence will contribute to many aggregates.
+* Groups in rolling aggregation can overlap, that is, one (fact) element can belong to many groups and hence it will contribute to many aggregates.
-* Group members can be characterized by their individual degree of membership in the group which determines the strength or weight of their contribution to the group aggregate.
+* Group members (facts) can be characterized by their individual numerci degree of membership in the group which determines the strength or weight of their contribution to the aggregate.
 For instance, it is how exponential smoothing is computed.

 > For each group element, a rolling column computes its output by *updating* its current value for each member of the group by taking into account its distance from the group center.